When a co-worker dies

 • Difficulty concentrating

 Most of the time, a person feels several of these emotions at the same time, though perhaps to different degrees.
-Eventually, each phase is completed, and the person moves ahead.
-The extent, depth, and duration of the process will also depend on how close people were to the deceased, their circumstances, and their own situation.
-Some outcomes of grief may include finding a new balance (which does not necessarily mean that things will be the same) and growth (readiness to move ahead with one’s life).
+The extent, depth and duration of the process will also depend on how close people were to the deceased, their circumstances and their own situation.
+Some outcomes of grief may include finding a new balance (which does not necessarily mean that things will be the same) and growth (readiness to move ahead with one's life).

 Take time to grieve